Root Insurance Review for 2020

 States in which Root car insurance is available

 Root Insurance is not yet available in every state.
-At the time of writing, the company provided car insurance in Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, and Virginia.
+At the time of writing, the company provided car insurance in Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, and West Virginia.

-Root car insurance considerations
+Root insurance considerations

 Root works a little differently than other car insurance companies.
 Because it measures your driving habits through a mobile app, Root car insurance may not be the best choice for high-risk drivers or those who find themselves driving an excessive amount.
 Things like hard braking and mileage are measured and incorporated into your insurance rates.
 However, if you are a relatively safe driver, you might even be able to save money.
 With a wide range of car insurance coverage options, it could be a good fit for many motorists.